• By - Narsimha Chary

 File an expert-drafted RTI for Mutation Related Issues

 Skip the drafting, PIO hunt, and 30-day tracking.
-A Bar Council-enrolled advocate handles the whole thing end-to-end — including a free First Appeal if the department ignores your RTI.
+Our in-house legal team handles the whole thing end-to-end — including a free First Appeal if the department ignores your RTI.

-• 24-hour draft by a senior RTI advocate
+• 24-hour draft by our in-house legal team

 • Filed with the correct PIO — by post, online portal, or in person